jgeumlek/MoltenGamepad/documentation/profiles.md

 The first two are equivalent.
 The last one inverts the axis direction.

+#### Optional Parameters

+Optionally, additional parameters can be used to reverse direction calibrate an uncalibrated axis:

+    wiimote.cc_left_x = axis2axis(left_x, 1, -26648, -10, 28179)

+- **direction**: -1 if reversed
+- **minimum input**: minimum input value that should be stretched to the minimum value of -32768
+- **center**: center value that should be stretched to the output value of 0
+- **maximum input**: maximum input value that should be stretched to the maximum value of 32768

 ### Mapping a button to an axis

     wiimote.wm_a = left_x+